Johnsonville Fossil Plant

 Through 2011, TVA has spent about $5.4 billion on emissions controls at its fossil-fuel plants to help TVA produce power as cleanly as possible.
 This includes installation of selective non-catalytic reduction systems to reduce nitrogen oxide emissions at Johnsonville units 1 through 4.

-In support of recent environmental agreements and its vision of being one of the nation’s leading providers of low-cost and cleaner energy by 2020, TVA will retire six Johnsonville units no later than Dec.
+In support of recent environmental agreements, TVA will retire six Johnsonville units no later than Dec.
 31, 2015, and the remaining four units no later than Dec.
 31, 2017.

 TVA idled Johnsonville units 7 through 10 effective March 1, 2012 — earlier than required by the agreements.